felipehaack/jReaderReport/README.md

 1. **Page View**: Send a page view when user open the reader.
 2. **View Time**: Send view time while user read each page.
 3. **Interactivity**: Send custom interactivity like "user open a video", "execute a song", "started an animation", etc, from a page.
-4. **Social**: Send a share custom event from supported social network like facebook, twitter, google+ and pinterest.
+4. **Social**: Send a share custom event from supported social network like facebook, twitter, googleplus and pinterest.

 ##Dependence